The recordings of the Workshop are now available for both days.

 Long-term vision: Concepts, paradigms and orchestrating the complexity at device and system level

-Hosted by NGIoT with ARTEMIS-IA, AIOTI and the European Commission
+Hosted by NGIoT with ARTEMIS-IA, AIOTI and European Commission, DG Connect

 Moderator: Monique Calisti, CEO Martel Innovate, EU-IoT and NGIoT